-If you are arrested for a DUI with serious bodily injury you are facing a significant criminal charge.
+If you are arrested for a DUI with serious bodily injury, you are facing a significant criminal charge.
 The severity of this charge cannot be understated.
 While extremely serious, this crime is very technical and nuanced.
 An experienced DUI lawyer can help navigate all the complexities and legal issues that surround this charge.
-At Keller, Melchiorre and Walsh we have three former prosecutors that handle DUI with serious bodily injury, DUI manslaughter, and Vehicular Homicide cases.
+At Keller, Melchiorre & Walsh, we have three former prosecutors that handle DUI with serious bodily injury, DUI manslaughter, and Vehicular Homicide cases.

 What is the difference between a DUI crash and a DUI with serious bodily injury?

 The obvious difference between the two is the serious bodily injury part.
-In a DUI crash charge the prosecution is not required to prove serious bodily injury.
+In a DUI crash charge, the prosecution is not required to prove serious bodily injury.
 However, this is the extent of the difference.
-DUI with serious bodily injury requires the prosecution prove beyond a reasonable doubt that while driving or in actual physical control of the vehicle use under the influence to the extent their normal faculties were impaired or had an alcohol level of .08 or higher.
+DUI with serious bodily injury requires the prosecution to prove beyond a reasonable doubt that driving or being in actual physical control of the vehicle occurred under the influence to the extent that their normal faculties were impaired, or they had an alcohol level of .08 or higher.
 This element of proof is required in all misdemeanor and felony DUI charges.

 Can you be charged with DUI with serious bodily injury if you did not cause the accident?